 Welcome to the last week of International Ideas Month, 4 weeks "dedicated to all ideas—large, small, great, not-so-great, past and current as well as ideas yet to come" This is the fourth and final post in a series.
 (Catch the previous posts at the bottom of this article)

 Sometimes, there's no amount of pre-writing or drafting that you can do to get your ideas ready for prime time.
-Here are some tips to help you think more clearly and figure out key elements of your idea before you take it public:
+That's when you've got to change things up.
+Stepping away from the ride frees your mind to think more clearly and figure out key elements of your idea before you take it public.